Mexican drama scoops top prize at Beijing Film Festival

 Artyom Tsypin won the best actor category for his role in “A White, White Night” while Yulia Peresild was named best actress for “The Battle For Sevastopol”.

-The festival ran under a new chief adviser, former Venice and Rome film festival head Marco Mueller, who organizers hope will raise the week-long event’s profile.
+The festival ran under a new chief adviser, former Venice and Rome film festival head Marco Mueller, who organisers hope will raise the week-long event’s profile.

 French director Luc Besson led the festival’s prize-giving jury, which also included Russian director Fedor Bondarchuk, Hong Kong director Peter Chan and U.S. screenwriter Robert Mark Kamen.